 To cite this work, please use the following citation:

-Wilkins, A., & Edrington, T. (2016).
+Wilkins, A., & Edrington, T. (2016, May 16).
 Increasing attendance one student at a time.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/increasing-attendance-one-student-at-a-time/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/increasing-attendance-one-student-at-a-time/